 But, you say, it is too hard to manage a different password on every service you use.
 Not really.
 Your browser will remember your passwords for you and store them in a file on your computer, cell phone, or tablet that you can view while you are signed on.
 As long as sites use authentication on the signon page these stored passwords are safe.
 That is because the authentication mechanism verifies the identity of the remote site, for example that the site claiming to be your bank really is your bank, before it makes the password information available to the dynamic functionality sent to your browser by the remote site.
 This is important because hackers often create fake web-sites with all the expected logos et cetera and then send the links to those sites in phishing e-mails.
 You can ask your browser to display all of the username and password information which it has collected.

 Any page used to sign on to a site should use encrypted transmission, identified by a URL starting with https:.
 This means that every message exchanged between you and the site is encrypted and therefore extremely difficult for anyone, even the National Security Agency, to intercept and read.
 Your browser will also show an indicator that your connection is secure, for example a green padlock.
 Even if you are using a public wi-fi hotspot, where in theory a hacker could be monitoring your Web traffic, this encryption protects you.
 Never supply a username or password except to a web-site that uses encryption.

-So to communicate with anyone, for example the support department at a supplier, it is best to use a web form because that delivers the information directly from you to the addressee along a secure encrypted path.
+So to communicate with anyone, for example the support department at a supplier, it is best to use a web form because that delivers the information directly from you to the addressee along a secure encrypted path rather than sending an e-mail.
 Similarly it is safer to communicate with anyone using the features of a social-media web-site like Facebook, than by sending an e-mail.
-You can communicate with the author of this page in such a secure way by clicking on the Contact Author link at the bottom of this page.
+You can communicate with the author of this page in such a secure way by clicking on the Contact Author link in the Menu.

 $day $month $year at $time user '$username'